EZ-Robotics/EZ-Template/ez-template-docs/docs/constructor.md

 ## ADI Encoders in Brain
 :::warning

-This only support two parallel trackers that are equidistant from the center of the robot.
+This function is deprecated!
+You can learn how to add different tracking wheel configurations [here](ez-template-docs/tutorials/tracking_wheels.md).

 :::

 :::note

-You can learn how to add different tracking wheel configurations [here](ez-template-docs/tutorials/tracking_wheels.md).
+This only support two parallel trackers that are equidistant from the center of the robot.

 :::